AMERICAN VALUES AND ASSUMPTIONS

 Achievement, Action, Work, And Materialism

-Americans praise those persons who complete the tsk successfully once they have started.
-They believe in the person who works efficiently achieving a high standard.
-They like to spend their time by doing something or making plans for the future.
-They don’t like to pass their time by talking with other persons.
+Americans praise those persons who complete the task successfully once they have started.
+They believe in the person who works efficiently to achieve a high standard.
+They like to spend their time doing something or making plans for the future.
+They don’t like to pass their time by talking with other people.
 Americans are negatively evaluated because they are very busy and do not spend their time on entertainment.

 Americans are identified by the work they do, not by family backgrounds, or educational attainments.
 Americans are encouraged to spend freely because of credit cards.
 They have been taught to work hard and to acquire more things by their hard work.
 They do what their culture has taught them.